Margot Robbie Fed Her Wedding Guests With Pizza And Coco Pops, Then Tattooed Her Wedding Date On Them

 — Stacey Cole (@SC83Inquisitr) December 29, 2016

 Margot Robbie’s wedding came just days after she was awarded as the Best Actress in an Action Movie at the Critics’ Choice Award for her role as Harley Quinn in Suicide Squad.
-The actress is set to reprise the iconic role in upcoming spin-off Gotham City Sirens.
+The actress is set to reprise the iconic role in the upcoming spin-off Gotham City Sirens.

-The Daily Mail even posted photos of Margot Robbie arriving in Australia wearing a T-shirt that said, “Say ‘I do’ down under,” which some now realize gave everyone a pretty clear idea of what the actress was planning to do during her trip back to her native Australia!
+The Daily Mail even posted photos of Margot Robbie arriving in Australia wearing a T-shirt that said, “Say ‘I do’ down under,” which some now realize gave everyone a pretty clear idea of what the actress was planning to do during her trip back to her native Australia.

 Hint?
 The 26-year old actress hinted at a possible marriage as she arrived home in a suggestive Say ‘I Do’ Down… https://t.co/dNDu3qeB1R pic.twitter.com/HT2rBlezvO